w3joe/Admi-Tokenstub/README.md

 This is a full-stack starter template for quickly building and testing Web3 ideas on Algorand.
 It includes:

 - Wallet connection
-- Send ALGO payments
+- Send ALGO or USDC payments
 - NFT minting (IPFS metadata via Pinata)
-- Token (ASA) creation
+- Asset (ASA) creation
 - Smart contract interaction demo

 Use this template to kickstart your project, prototype ideas, and showcase a working proof-of-concept.